mt-akar/bottom_nav_layout/README.md

 ```

 ## Other Bar Designs
-You can use any bottom bar design from pub.dev or create your own.
+You can use any bottom bar design from pub.dev (even if the package is not included here) or create your own.
 To do this:

  - Extend `NavBarDelegate` class .
- - Pass an instance to `BottomNavLayout.navBarDelegate`.
+ - Pass an instance of it to `BottomNavLayout.navBarDelegate`.

 Incompatible Packages: